Monthly Archive for October, 2007

 Between having grown quickly out of ColomboNightLife parties and despairing about the mundane hip hop that dominates nightclubs here, Dinsdale was a blessing.
 After all, our only other hope for getting to party that way lies with the Offshore Life group, who has been missing in action for awhile now.

-All in all, the MoS party was a satisfying experience, and we can only hope for more.
+How much does keflex 500 mg cost All in all, the MoS party was a satisfying experience, and we can only hope for more.
 But before foreign DJs and party tours can find Sri Lanka a tempting location, local organizers need to start making the right decisions.
 Needless to say, the organizers, Action Station Events and EN-V Productions, made a big blunder on their part with the choice of venue and overselling tickets for the previous MoS party.
 However, they did a good job in winning back the crowds with this one.
 If this trend of thinking in the long term becomes a habit with local organizers and event managers, Sri Lanka can easily become a top international party location.

 Colombo is a city that is swamped by a party culture that is limited by the commercial, the indoors and the mediocre, and not just with regard to the music it advocates either.
 Time is nigh for drastic changes in the taste and attitudes of the casual city partygoer, and the hardcore are waiting for something new.
-But until then, albeit rarely, it is nice savouring electronic rhythm in your veins, watching sunrise by the sea to Faithless, and then returning home with music in your head and sand between your toes…Bullet
+But until then, albeit rarely, it is nice savouring electronic rhythm in your veins, watching sunrise by the sea to Faithless, and then returning home with music in your head and sand between your toesA?a??A?Bullet

 This entry was posted on Tuesday, October 9th, 2007 at 6:23 am and is filed under Feature.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.